alienfast/docker-rails/README.md

 - DRY declarative `docker-rails.yml` allowing multiple environments to be defined with an inherited docker `compose` configuration
 - Provides individual convenience functions `up | bash | stop | extract | cleanup` to easily work with target environment (even in a concurrent situation)
 - Full workflow for CI usage with automated container, volume, and image cleanup.
-- Automated cached global gemset data volume (sets up GEM_HOME and `volumes_from` in all targeted containers)
 - Interpolates variables `docker-compose.yml` making CI builds much easier
 - DB check CLI function provided for docker-compose `command` to check if db is ready
 - Configurable exit_code for `ci` - determine which container's exit code will be the result of the process (useful for CI tests)